HTML Injection

 anywhere below the injection point.

-This results in a request to the following URL, which the attacker can decode to get the value of the sensitive CSRF token:
+This results in an image request to the following URL, which the attacker can decode to get the value of the sensitive CSRF token:

 One annoying thing to work with is that Chromium denies any URLs (or target